Mister-Meeseeks/BitScribe/docs/Protocol.md

 ## Documents

 The fundamental element of BitScribe are documents.
 A **document** is any standalone sequence of digital data.
-In practice BitScribe is optimized for documents between 1KB to 1MB in size.
+In practice BitScribe is optimized for documents between 1KB to 100MB in size.
 Smaller documents can be more practically written using a single transaction (80 bytes in Bitcoin v0.12) or a small number of transactions with less representational overhead.
-Support exists for documents up to 1 GB or 10 million transactions, but fully writing such large chunks of data would be impractical and costly in terms of time and money.
+Support exists for documents of arbitrary size, but committing the full data set to the blockchain is impractical in terms of time and money.

-A **document hash** is the cryptographic hash of the documwnt using the blockchain's native hasing primitive (SHA256 for Bitcoin).
+A **document hash** is the cryptographic hash of the document using the blockchain's native hasing primitive (SHA256 for Bitcoin).
 A **document address** is the blockchain address determinstically derived from the document's hash.
+The

+The purpose of using this address is to prevent forgeries or spam attacks.
+After reconstructing a document, the client can verify that its contents hash to the source address.
+If not, that specific read can be discarded as forged or erroenous.

 After being engraved into the blockchain, the user can reconstruct the original document
 given:

 * The document's hash
 * Read access to the blockchain

+## Dimunitive Address

 A **dimunitive address** is the address mapping to the first N-bits of the document hash.
 The 92-bit dimunitive address is the address derived from the first 92-bits of the SHA256